PMSFIT/py-osc2/README.md

 ## What is it?

-PMSF **py-osc2** is a Python package for working with ASAM OpenSCENARIO 2 scenario files.
+PMSF **py-osc2** is a Python package for working with ASAM OpenSCENARIO DSL 2.x scenario files.

 Note that this package is currently provided as a community service.
-It is based on the current public review draft of the language, which is **non-final**, and might include updates based on current developments.
+It is based on the current public review draft of version 2.1.0 of the language, which is **non-final**, and might include updates based on current developments.
 It is offered without any support and should be considered draft alpha quality.